-8. Awards
+7.8 Awards

-- 8.1 The following awards will be given to the participating teams at every VRRs and the FOR.
-Only the teams qualified for the FOR are eligible for the awards given during it.
-Additional awards may be added throughout the Competitions duration. - (1) The Winner. - (2) The Runner-up. - (3) The Best Overall Written Submissions (combined scores of the Complainant and Respondent WS as well as the penalty points). - (4) The Best Complainant's Written Submission The Gabrielle Marceau Award. - (5) The Best Respondent's Written Submission The Valerie Hughes Award. - (6) The Best Orator of the Preliminary Rounds (each Orator must present oral pleadings for the Complainant and the Respondent to be entitled for the prize). - (7) Best Orator of the Quarter-Finals. - (8) The Best Orator of the Semi-Finals. - (9) The Best Orator of the Grand Final of the FOR- The Werner Zdouc Award.
+- 7.8.1 The following awards will be given to the participating teams at every Regional Round and the Final Oral Round.
+Only the teams qualified for the Final Oral Round are eligible for the awards given during it.
+Additional awards may be added throughout the Competitions duration. - 1.
+The Winner. - 2.
+The Runner-up. - 3.
+The Best Complainant's Written Submission The Gabrielle Marceau Award. - 4.
+The Best Respondent's Written Submission The Valerie Hughes Award. - 5.
+The Best Overall Written Submissions (combined scores of the Complainant and Respondent WS as well as the penalty points). - 6.
+The Best Orator of the Preliminary Rounds (each Orator must present oral pleadings for both the Complainant and the Respondent to be eligible for the prize). - 7.
+Best Orator of the Quarter-Finals. - 8.
+The Best Orator of the Semi-Finals. - 9.
+The Best Orator of the Grand Final of the FOR- The Werner Zdouc Award.

-D. Appendixes
+8. Appendixes